How to Convert PLC into Public Limited Company by Kanakkupillai

-A private limited company and its business can easily change its status to a public limited corporation or company.
-The resolution for the same has to be approved at the board meeting and general meeting.
-For this procedure, the passing of a special resolution is necessary.
+A private limited company and its business can easily change their status to that of a public limited corporation or Company.
+The Resolution for this has to be approved at the board meeting and the general meeting.
+For this procedure, a special resolution is necessary.
 A unique solution would require more than three-quarters of the members present or a majority vote.

 Converting a private limited business to a public limited corporation has several advantages, such as: